AlbertMorenoDEV/todo-api/README.md

 # todo-api

-It's a simple playground project to try out DDD and Hexagonal approaches using Golang.
+Simple playground project to try out DDD and Hexagonal approaches using Golang.

 ## How To